vanessaconstant/mycode/README.md

 # mycode (Revision Control)

 This project will help expand knowledge on version control using the command line.
+This is going to solidify my knowledge of linux commands.

 ## Getting Started